mikeizbicki/cmc-csci143/topic_06_schema_design/README.md

     1. `REFERENCES` (often called "foreign key")
         1. typically used to reference columns (usually primary keys) in another table that you want to join
         1. reference: https://www.postgresqltutorial.com/postgresql-foreign-key/

+    > **Lab Takeaway:**
+    > Postgres is the only DB that supports all consistency checks by default.
+    >
+    > SQLite/MySQL can be made to enforce these constraints,
+    > but they do not enforce them by default.
+    > Older versions of SQLite/MySQL did not support any of these constraints at all.

 1. Entity-Relationship (ER) diagram
     1. example: the diagram from the pagila hw